-- 1. The permit-granting process for net-zero technology manufacturing projects shall not exceed any of the following time limits: - (a) 12 months for the construction of net-zero technology manufacturing projects with a yearly manufacturing capacity of less than 1 GW; - (b) 18 months for the construction of net-zero technology manufacturing projects, with a yearly manufacturing capacity of more than 1 GW. - 2.
-For net-zero technology manufacturing projects for which a yearly manufacturing capacity is not measured in GW, the permit-granting process shall not exceed a time limit of 18 months. - 3.
-For the expansion of manufacturing capacity in existing manufacturing facilities, the time limits referred to in paragraph 1 and 2 shall be halved. - 4.
-In exceptional cases, where the nature, complexity, location or size of the proposed project so requires, competent authorities may extend the time limits referred to in paragraph 1 and 2 by a maximum of 1 month before their expiry and on a case-by-case basis.
+- 1. The permit-granting process for net-zero technology manufacturing projects shall not exceed any of the following time limits: - (a) 12 months for the construction or expansion of net-zero technology manufacturing projects with a yearly manufacturing capacity of less than 1 GW;

+- (b) 18 months for the construction or expansion of net-zero technology manufacturing projects, with a yearly manufacturing capacity of more than 1 GW. - 2.
+For net-zero technology manufacturing projects for which a yearly manufacturing capacity is not measured in GW, the permit-granting process shall not exceed a time limit of 18 months. - 2a.Where an environmental impact assessment is required pursuant to Directive2011/92/EU, the steps of the assessment referred to in Article 1 (2)(g) (i and ii) of thatDirective shall not be included in the duration for permit granting process referred toin paragraphs 1 and 2. - 3.
+For the expansion of manufacturing capacity in existing manufacturing facilities, the time limits referred to in paragraph 1 and 2 shall be halved. - In exceptional cases, where the nature, complexity, location or size of the proposed net-zero technology manufacturing project or net-zero strategic project so requires, competent authorities a Member State may once extend the time limits referred to in paragraph 1 and 2 Articles 6(1), 6(2), 13(1) and 13(2) by a maximum of 3 + months before their expiry and on a case-by-case basis.

-Where competent authorities consider that the proposed project raises exceptional risks for the health and safety of workers or of the general population, and where additional time is necessary to establish that adequate safeguards are put in place, they may extend those time limits by a further 6 months, before their expiry and on a case-by-case basis.
+Where competent authorities a Member State considers that the proposed net-zero technology manufacturing project or net-zero strategic project raises exceptional risks for the health and safety of workers or of the general population, and where additional time is necessary to establish that measures to address identifiable risks adequate safeguards are put in place, they it may extend those time limits by a further 6 months, before their expiry and on a case-by-case basis.

-- 5. In either such event, the competent authority shall inform the project promoter of the reasons for the extension and of the date when the comprehensive decision is expected in writing. - 6.
-No later than one month following the receipt of the permit-granting application, competent authorities shall validate the application or, if the project promoter has not sent all the information required to process an application, request the project promoter to submit a complete application within fourteen days from that request.
-The date of the acknowledgement of the validity of the application by the national competent authority referred to in Article 4(1) shall serve as the start of the permit granting process. - 7.
-No later than one month following the date of the acknowledgement of the validity of the application, the national competent authority shall draw up, in close cooperation with the project promoter and other authorities concerned, a detailed schedule for the permit granting process.
-The schedule shall be published by the national competent authority referred to in Article 4(1) on a free access website. - 8.
-The time limits set in this Article shall be without prejudice to obligations arising from Union and international law, and without prejudice to administrative appeal procedures and judicial remedies before a court or tribunal. - 9.
-The time limits set in this Article for any of the permit granting procedures shall be without prejudice to any shorter time limits set by Member States.
+5. In either such event, the designated contact point competent authority shall inform the project promoter of the reasons for the extension and of the date when the comprehensive decision is expected in writing.

+- 6. No later than one month-following the receipt of the permit-granting application, competent authorities the designated contact point shall validate acknowledge that the application is complete or, if the project promoter has not sent all the information required to process an application, request the project promoter to submit a complete application without undue delay within fourteen days from that request.
+The date of the acknowledgement from the designated contact point of the validity of the application by the national competent authority referred to in Article 4(1) shall serve as the start of the permit granting process. - 7.
+No later than one months following the date of the acknowledgement of the validity of the application, the designated contact point national competent authority shall draw up, in close cooperation with the project promoter and other authorities concerned, a detailed schedule for the permit granting process.
+The schedule shall be published by the designated contact point national competent authority referred to in Article 4(1) on a free access website. - 8.
+The time limits set in this Articles 6 and 13 shall be without prejudice to obligations arising from Union and international law, and without prejudice to administrative appeal procedures and judicial remedies before a court or tribunal. - The time limits set in this Articles 6 and 13 for any of the permit granting procedures shall be without prejudice to any shorter time limits set by Member States.